The Philosopher's Path, Kyoto 哲学の道

 Along The Philosopher's Path

-Following the path of philosophy can be an opportunity to kill two birds with one stone - or more.
-There are many temples and shrines have been built not far from the famous path.
+Following the Philosopher's Path can be an opportunity to kill two birds with one stone - or more.
+There are many temples and shrines that have been built not far from the famous path.

-It is possible to take a day or an afternoon to enjoy the complete course, for example, begin at Nanzen-ji temple, south of the Philosopher's Path, and end at Ginkaku-ji in the north.
-Or vice versa.
+It is possible to take a day or an afternoon to enjoy the complete course, for example, begin at Nanzen-ji temple, south of the Philosopher's Path, and end at Ginkaku-ji to the north.